-Apple’s AirPods are the most popular headphones on the planet at the moment.
+Apple’s AirPods Pro earbuds are the most popular Bluetooth headphones on the planet at the moment.
 This morning, however, the company announced its new AirPod Pro headphones, which add active noise-canceling, improved sound, and a redesigned form factor with interchangeable tips.
-The new Pro model costs $250, which is a significant jump up from the $179 price point on the original AirPods.
+The Pro model costs $250, which is a significant jump up from the $179 price point on the original AirPods wireless earbuds.
 Here’s a look at what you’ll get if you plop down the cash when they start shipping on Wednesday.

 Swappable silicon tips

 Personally, regular AirPods barely fit my ears—they just refuse to stay in.
-The new Pro model, however, uses swappable silicone tips that come in three sizes out of the box.
+The AirPods Pro, however, use swappable silicone tips that come in three sizes out of the box.
 In addition to helping with the fit, these also create a tighter seal around the ear to provide some old-fashioned sound isolation to go with the active noise canceling.